UNIVERSE-HPC/course-material/software_project_management/collaboration/workflows.md

 - In the fork and pull model, where you do not have write permissions to the source repository, you need to fork the repository first before you create a feature branch (in your fork) to base your pull request on.

 In both development models, it is recommended to create a feature branch for your work and the subsequent pull request, even though you can submit pull requests from any branch or commit.
 This is because, with a feature branch, you can push follow-up commits as a response to feedback and update your proposed changes within a self-contained bundle.

 The only difference in creating a pull request between the two models is how you create the feature branch.
 In either model, once you are ready to merge your changes in - you will need to specify the base branch and the head branch.

 ## Issues, Pull Requests and Code Review In Action

 Let's see this in action - you and your fellow learners are going to be organised in small teams and assume to be collaborating in the shared repository model.
 You will be added as a collaborator to another team member's repository (which becomes the shared repository in this context) and, likewise, you will add other team members as collaborators on your repository.
 You can form teams of two and work on each other's repositories.
 If there are 3 members in your group you can go in a round robin fashion (the first team member does a pull request on the second member's repository and receives a pull request on their repository from the third team member).
 If you are going through the material on your own and do not have a collaborator, you can do pull requests on your own repository from one to another branch.

 Recall the `oxrse_unit_conv` repo that you cloned previously ([https://github.com/OxfordRSE/oxrse_unit_conv](https://github.com/OxfordRSE/oxrse_unit_conv)).
-This is a small toy Python project that implements some classes for SI and non-SI units (you can read the `README.md` file for more information), and implements convertions between values of different units.
+This is a small toy Python project that implements some classes for SI and non-SI units (you can read the `README.md` file for more information), and implements conversions between values of different units.

 In the previous section you each implemented an issue to add a new feature (e.g. a new unit) or bugfix.
-Now your taks is to implement this feature or bugfix, along with tests to make sure your new code works correctly or that the bug is fixed.
+Now your task is to implement this feature or bugfix, along with tests to make sure your new code works correctly or that the bug is fixed.
 You can use the existing tests as a guide for how to write new tests.
 You can also use the existing tests to ensure that your changes do not break any existing functionality.

-You will propose changes to their repository (the shared repository in this context) via issues and pull requests
-(acting as the code author) and engage in code review with your team member (acting as a code reviewer).
+You will propose changes to their repository (the shared repository in this context) via issues and pull requests (acting as the code author) and engage in code review with your team member (acting as a code reviewer).
 Similarly, you will receive a pull request on your repository from another team member, in which case the roles will be reversed.
 The following diagram depicts the branches that you should have in the repository.

 ![Branches for a feature and its tests](fig/exercise-feature-branch.svg) _Adapted from [Git Tutorial by sillevl](https://sillevl.gitbooks.io/git/content/collaboration/workflows/gitflow/) (Creative Commons Attribution 4.0 International License)_